Missake212/emudeck.github.io/docs/emulators/windows/shadps4.md

 ## Getting Started with shadPS4
 [Back to the Top](#shadps4-table-of-contents)

-In order to play a game on shadPS4, you need to install the games through the shadPS4 UI.
-In desktop mode, open shadPS4, either in the application menu or through its shortcut in `Emulation/tools/launchers/shadps4.ps1`.
-In shadPS4, click File, click Install Packages(PKG) and select your game, this will install it to Emulation/storage/shadps4/games
+In order to play a game on shadPS4, you need to put your game folder in the `Emulation/storage/shadps4/games` folder.

 Read the [Configuration](#shadps4-configuration) section to learn more about shadPS4 and its folder locations.